ogc1231/sound-burger/README.md

 - **Logout Page**

-    - Users can logout of their accounts when they want, signout must confirmed before signout in completed.
+    - Users can logout of their accounts when they want, signout must confirmed before signout is completed.

 ![screenshot](https://github.com/ogc1231/sound-burger/blob/main/documentation/screenshots/signout-page.png)